sukhbir-singh/blog/_posts/2018-08-05-gsoc-2018-final-submission-report.md

 - Provided support to dynamic theme installation.
 - Makes apps installation on platform more reliable and user-friendly and also providing caching support to it.
 - Implemented new plugins from scratch and provided support to existing plugins.
 - Implemented sharing of folders among the friend servers, also called friending feature.
-Some parts of this feature is still in progress.
+Some parts of this feature are still in progress.

 Each plugin adds a new feature to the system.
 As part of this project, I have developed plugins for detecting hard drive failures using S.M.A.R.T status, and a plugin for creating incremental backups periodically which is based on Rsnapshot tool.